hmcts/bulk-scan-shared-infrastructure/README.md

 ####  CCD definition

-In order to upload new definition file, put the definition file at location `docker/ccd-definition-import/data/CCD_Definition_BULK_SCAN.template.xlsx`
+In order to upload the new definition file, put the definition file at location `docker/ccd-definition-import/data/CCD_Definition_BULK_SCAN.template.xlsx`

-Make sure caseworker created in above step is configured in the UserProfile tab of the definition file and has correct roles.
+Make sure the caseworker created in the above step is configured in the UserProfile tab of the definition file and has correct roles.

 #### Uploading CCD definition